This time last year we appeared on a local BBC radio station talking about the environmental impact of Halloween.

 When the doorbell rings

-Options, that are either plastic free or at least result in less waste, include foil wrapped chocolate balls or coins, Divine’s mini chocolates, Friars’ Halloween range, Chocoholics treats and foil wrapped Lindt balls or Ferrero Rocher.
-Remember to save your foil until you have a tennis ball sized amount that can be scrunched together to make it more easily recyclable.
+Look for plastic free and Fairtrade/slave free options from the likes of Divine or Tony’s Chocolonely, or foil wrapped characters, balls or coins.
+Remember to save your foil until you have a tennis ball sized amount that can be scrunched together to make it more easily recyclable!

-You might even be able to come up with some good ideas for alternative giveaways – think about what your kids and their friends enjoy… Maybe an item of (plastic free) stationery, a bookmark, keyring, paper aeroplane or wooden yoyo.
+You might even be able to come up with some good ideas for alternative giveaways – think about what your kids and their friends enjoy… Maybe something useful and plastic free like a pencil, bookmark or wooden yoyo.